 For me this was a difficult concept to overcome

 I felt that I was very naive before and I think that’s just my personality.
-I trusted most people.
+It was my nature to trust most people.
 I wondered if that was a good trait to have.

-After the affair, I thought that maybe I shouldn’t be so trusting and believe that everyone has good intentions and so forth.
+After the affair, I thought that maybe I shouldn’t be so trusting or believe that everyone has good intentions.
 I basically put a wall up so I wouldn’t get hurt again, not just by Doug, but anyone else who tried to take advantage of my good nature and naivety.

 To trust someone again is a huge step and the fear of being hurt again is a big obstacle.
 But sometimes you just need to go through it and decide to do it.
 You can’t hold back.
 You’re either going to jump in with both feet, or you’re going to live your life always afraid.

-I think it was very hard for me because of the trauma that I endured, but I came to the point where I said, “I’m going to do this.
+I think it was very hard for me because of the trauma that I endured.
+However, I came to the point where I said, “I’m going to do this.
 I’m going to trust myself again and I’m going to trust Doug.”

 Affairs happen to some of the best families.
 Regardless of your religious beliefs, your amount of money, the position you have in society, coming from a good family – it can happen.
 Nothing is a sure thing.